-At the time of inspection the property appeared in a condition generally consistent with age and type.
+At the time of inspection the property appeared in a condition generally consistent with one of its age and type.

 It appears the property has suffered from previous movement evident to distortions to the internal and external fabric.
-This appears long standing and non progressive in nature.
+Within the limitations of a single survey and for the purposes of this valuation this appears longstanding and non-progressive in nature.